SUSHANT8402/GenAI_Course_Langchain/langgraph_chatbot/README.md

 ```
 👤 You: hi my name is Sushant
-🤖 Assistant (from chatbot): Hello, Sushant!
+🤖 Assistant: Hello, Sushant!
 How can I help you today?

 👤 You: who is Shah Rukh Khan?
 🛠️ Tool Called: Wikipedia
 Shah Rukh Khan is an Indian actor, film producer, and television personality...

-🤖 Assistant (from chatbot): Shah Rukh Khan is a famous Indian actor, often called the "King of Bollywood."
+🤖 Assistant: Shah Rukh Khan is a famous Indian actor, often called the "King of Bollywood."
 ```

 Exit with: